CatDog

 CatDog is an American animated sitcom created by Peter Hannan for Nickelodeon.
-The series follows the zany hijinks of orange-furred conjoined brothers of different species, with one half of the resultant animal being a cat and the other a dog.
+It follows the zany hijinks of a cat and dog who are inexplicably conjoined at the waist.
 Nickelodeon produced the series from Burbank, California.
 The first episode aired on April 4, 1998, following the 1998 Kids' Choice Awards, before the series officially premiered on October 5, 1998.
 Similarly, the Season 2 episode "Fetch" was shown in theaters in 1998 before airing on television.

-The series ended on June 15, 2005, after a total of four seasons and 66 aired episodes over seven years, plus two produced episodes that never aired.
+The series ended on June 15, 2005, after a total of four seasons and 68 aired episodes over seven years, plus two produced episodes that never aired.
 It was produced by Nickelodeon Animation Studio and Peter Hannan Productions and was released on DVD in Region 1 by Shout!
 Factory.

 Two animation studios, Saerom Animation and Rough Draft Studios through Rough Draft Korea, worked on the animation for the series.

 Premise

-CatDog follows the adventures of a cat and a dog who share a body, despite having opposite personalities.
+CatDog is set in a world of mostly anthropomorphic animals and follows the adventures of a cat and a dog who share a body despite having opposite personalities.
 Cat is strait-laced and intellectual whereas Dog is impulsive and happy-go-lucky.
 While the brothers can independently control their upper bodies with two heads, they are conjoined at the midsection, meaning they have no tail or hind legs.
 Cat and Dog's personality differences share similarities with The Odd Couple, the Looney Tunes shorts and elements of Laurel and Hardy, Abbott and Costello and fellow Nicktoon characters Ren and Stimpy.
 Because Cat and Dog cannot be separated, Dog will often drag his brother into activities Dog enjoys, such as chasing garbage trucks, eating fast food and exploring, even though Cat is reluctant to do so.